 Requirements to become a CASA Volunteer

-In 2015 we helped 464 children find a way out of abuse and neglect.
-You can make a real difference in the life of a child by volunteering today.
+In 2020, we helped 549 children find a way out of abuse and neglect.
+You can help change a child’s story by volunteering today.

 Other Ways to Help:

-- Recruit volunteers through public speaking, staffing tables at events, talking to friends
+- Join the community engagement committee to help recruit volunteers through public speaking, staffing tables at events, and helping to host informational sessions/events

 - Hang CASA posters in the community